simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 170 TRAILS TO INMOST ASIA

 rivers of the upper Selenga Basin, which it crossed on its way.
-The second route ran from Urga through Nga-Wang kiiren --- the Monastery Tukhumun Dugan-Odzen-Wang-Khara-nidun-Yum-beise.
+The second route ran from Urga through Nga-Wang küren --- the Monastery Tukhumun Dugan-Odzen-Wang-Khara-nidun-Yum-beise.
 This route had the great advantage of avoiding the difficult rivers of the Selenga Basin, and crossed the Ongin-gol in its upper course.
-The third route coincided with the second route as far as the monastery of Nga-Wang kiiren.
+The third route coincided with the second route as far as the monastery of Nga-Wang küren.
 From this point it ran south by southwest in the direction of the lakes Tsagan-nor and Orok-nor; it led over the firm ground of a stone desert, and quicksands and marshy ground were met only in the vicinity of the lakes Tsagan-nor and Orok-nor.

 All the above routes led to Yum-beise.
 It was our intention to continue our journey on motor cars south of Yum-beise.
 We knew of great difficulties for motor traffic in the mountains south of Yum-beise and were trying to find out another route in order to avoid the rugged mountain ridges with belts of impassable sand dunes south of Yum-beise.